How To Stop Your Neighbours Cat Peeing On Your Front Door

 unwelcome cat

-Cats hate to walk on hard pointy things.
-If it is an option for you, put out some scrunched up aluminium foil, pine cones and rough stones.
+Cats hate to walk on hard, pointy things.
+If it is an option for you, put out some scrunched up aluminum foil, pine cones and rough stones.

 Related reading: